 After von Westen’s death in 1727, his colleague Hans Skanke took over his papers.
 He used these as a source for a history of the mission among the Sámis in four parts and with five appendices and accompanying maps.
 The work, titled Epitomes historiæ missionis lapponicæ, was submitted to the College of Missions in parts during the years 1728–1731.
 It was not published as intended, and some of the material belonging to it is lost.
 When Erik Johan Jessen-Schardebøll wrote an account of the pre-Christian Sámi religion published together with the posthumous edition of Knud Leems description of the Sámis of Finnmark in 1767, he used Skanke’s manuscript as his main source.
 When Hans Hammond published his own history of the Sámi mission in 1787, he had access to an incomplete preliminary version of Skanke’s work and laments that the sources he used had by then been lost; but yet he presupposes that Skanke largely merely copied what von Westen had written, and in part follows Skanke’s account.
 Skanke’s manuscript itself has to my knowledge not been published in full, but parts have been transcribed and edited by Johs.
 Falkenberg and O. Solberg in Nordlands og Troms finner i eldre håndskrifter (vol. V, 1943 & 1945).
 An excerpt of part 3 is included there, which covers the part of von Westen’s journey through Meløy and Rødøy (p 237f):

 This itinerary places von Westen at Gildeskål on September 29 (Michaelmas), leaving there on October 2.
-It must have been during this stay he traded with Jon Lassen and first interrogated him, wrote down his testimony on page 211 of the diary, and shortly after made a drawing of his drum on page 214.
+It must have been during this stay he negotiated with Jon Lassen and first interrogated him, wrote down his testimony on page 211 of the diary, and shortly after made a drawing of his drum on page 214.
 Jon was then far from home, and from the following it seems that he did not bring his drum with him; so that drawing must have been made from memory.
 Presumably they travelled together on the day-long journey south to the isthmus inland of Kunna, where von Westen spent the night.
 The next day he got no further than Gåsvær, where he was delayed, reaching the church on Meløy only on the 6th.
 As the only route over a mountain to Fore is precisely from the Kunna isthmus, it would seem most logical that the diary is in error when stating that Jon left him at Gåsvær, and that they rather parted ways at the isthmus and von Westen alone continued to Gåsvær.
 Jon then crossed the mountain to get home to Fore where he fetched his drum, and together with his wife met up with von Westen again on October 20 in Rødøy, where von Westen arrived on the 12th and left on the 23rd.
 Having access to both the drum itself and the man who had drawn its design ten years prior, von Westen had a second drawing of the drum made, with symbols marked with letters as a key to an accompanying list of interpretations.
 Both the first drawing and the list of interpretations belonging to the surviving one is now lost, but the latter must have formed the basis of Randulfs account.